Petitions, PQs, Motions & Official Record

-We oppose this petition.
+We opposed this petition.
 Read our critique and submission to the committee here.

 Scottish Parliamentary Questions

 - Parliamentary Question on access to SQA exams and qualifications for home educated young people by Liz Smith MSP (July 2017).
 [See also Question ref.
 S5W-10227 and Question ref.
 S5W-10228]

 - Parliamentary Questions on home education by Robin Harper MSP (September 2010)